kim-company/zeltice-mt-downloader/README.md

 4. **headers:** You can get all the http Headers of the download in case you want to use them.
 For instance, you might want to use the **Content-Disposition** header to get the name of the downloaded file.

 ##*threads* Meta
 The ```onStart``` callback return a **threads** object which stores all the information related to the download threads.
 This vital object is available of consumption for other libraries.
 With this object you can retrieve all kinds of information related to the download status of the file.
-A good example to see it in action is to see how [mt-console](https://github.com/tusharmath/mtd-console) uses it [here](https://github.com/tusharmath/mtd-console/blob/master/Analytics.js).

 Each thread has a **connection** key which shows its downloading status, namely -